 If you are starting adenium seeds, you can expect that the seedlings to bloom in the same year, which is nice as the flowers are what makes them so lovely.

 Desert Rose Cutting Propagation

 While desert rose seed propagation is relatively easy, most gardeners have better success with growing a desert rose from cuttings.
-You may be wondering “how do I grow a desert rose from cuttings?”
-Not only do they start from cuttings easily and quickly, you will be able to keep the true nature of hybrid plants, as hybrid will revert if grown from seed.
+Not only do they start from cuttings easily and quickly, but you will also be able to keep the true nature of hybrid plants, as hybrids will revert if grown from seed.
+Therefore, you may be wondering, “How do I grow a desert rose from cuttings?”.

-The cutting should take root in about 2-6 weeks.
+The cutting should take root in about two to six weeks.

 Growing a desert rose from seeds or cuttings can be done.
 With a little patience, you can have your own desert rose plant for your home.